onishiweb/oneltdCookieBanner/readme.md

 # One Ltd Cookie Banner plugin

 This plugin can be used to display a message on your website helping to explain your cookie policy.
 It works with implied consent from the user and sets a cookie to not display the message again.
+The message can be dismissed using the continue button which will slide away the banner.

+The plugin writes a 2 year cookie with the key oneltd-cookie-controller to prevent the message from appearing multiple times.

 Uses jQuery.cookie.js plugin (included): https://github.com/carhartl/jquery-cookie